smruti943/GitHub/README.md

-Bot service helps customer know about services and products offering from bank .Customer can get information about i)how to block a card ii)Report lost or stolen card iii)modify card limit iv)card PIN generation v)information about check in accounts vi) information about mortgage loans
+Bot service helps customer know about services and products offering from bank .Customer can get information about

+i)How to block a card

+ii)Report lost or stolen card

+iii)Modify card limit

+iv)Card PIN generation

+v)Information about check in accounts

+vi) Information about mortgage loans

+vii) book meeting with Advisor

+Viii) Request a call back